Technical and fundamental analysis in investment is essential because they seek to give the investor an edge to beat market developments.

-- The sector’s situation in which the company is issuing the asset is inserted, and the market it belongs to.
+- The sector’s situation in which the company is issuing the asset as well as the market it belongs to.

-- Macroeconomic, political, or social aspects may influence the value of a share.
+- Macroeconomic, political, or social aspects that may influence the value of a share.

 For example, if you analyze only a stock market share, the starting point may be a company’s earnings report over a given period.